GevaX/PizzaMoshiko/README.md

 # Pizza Moshiko

 Welcome to **Pizza Moshiko**!
-This is a fictional pizzeria website developed as a final project for the **i-learn** web development course.
-The website is built using **ASP.NET** and provides a user-friendly interface for customers to view the menu, place orders, and learn more about the pizzeria.
+This is a fictional pizzeria website developed as a final web development project for **i-learn**.
+The website is built using **ASP.NET** and provides a user-friendly interface for customers to view the menu, register, and learn more about the pizzeria.

 ## Pages